Andrew Chin Andrew Chin

 Consulting

 I consult on matters within the scope of my scholarly expertise, including on U.S. and international patent and antitrust litigation, patent prosecution, computer science, and the information technology industries.
+I am particularly well-positioned to provide expert opinion on the patent-eligibility of software-related inventions after Alice Corp. v.
+CLS Bank.
 I am frequently asked to assist litigants with amicus briefs, white papers, and expert testimony, as well as specific questions relating to information technology and the law.
 For consulting inquiries only, please email --chinformation@gmail.com--.

 Blogging